Kinky Boots (musical): Act 2

 Lauren finds Charlie and tells him to come back to the factory.
-It is revealed Don has persuaded the workers to return to work and to sacrifice a week's pay to ensure the boots can be finished in time for Milan.
-Charlie is astonished and grateful and asks if Don has paid up on his wager by accepting Lola.
+It is revealed Don has persuaded the workers to return to work and to sacrifice a week's pay to ensure that the boots can be finished in time for Milan.
+The astonished and grateful Charlie asks Don if he has paid up on his wager by accepting Lola.
 Lauren explains that the person that Don has accepted is Charlie himself.

 As he heads to the airport for Milan, Charlie leaves a heartfelt apology on Lola's voicemail.
-Meanwhile, Lola performs her act at a nursing home in her home town.
-After she leaves the stage, she speaks to her dying father, who uses a wheelchair, and reaches a sense of closure ("Hold Me in Your Heart").
+Meanwhile, Lola performs his act at a nursing home in his hometown.
+After he leaves the stage, he speaks to his dying wheelchair-bound father, and reaches a sense of closure ("Hold Me in Your Heart").

 Charlie and Lauren arrive in Milan.
-But without models, Charlie is forced to walk the runway himself.
+But without models, Charlie is compelled to walk the runway himself.
 Lauren is thrilled by his dedication ("The History of Wrong Guys (Reprise)"), but the show threatens to be a disaster.
-Just as all seems lost, Lola and her angels arrive to save the day.
+Just as all seems lost, Lola and his angels arrive to save the day.
 Lauren and Charlie share their first kiss, and the whole company celebrates the success of the "Kinky Boots" ("Raise You Up/Just Be").

 Music

 In Lauper's first effort at writing for the stage, she found that it required a sustained effort to write songs for the different characters.
 Lauper joked about the difficulty of writing her first score: "How much of a stretch is it for me to write songs about fashion, funny relationships, people changing their minds and shoes?"
 The first song that Lauper wrote was the opening number, which included a wide range of voices.
 Her process was to conceive a song and sing it into her iPhone, and orchestrator Stephen Oremus would write it down.
 Oremus would then "'blow up' the vocal line into harmonies, create the incidental music that linked scenes and songs" and orchestrate the material.
 The songs range in style "from pop to funk to new wave to tango, with highly personal lyrics".
 New York Times critic Melena Ryzik wrote: "Though there are plenty of hooky, rousing numbers, the emotional heart of Kinky Boots is several ballads about the weight of parental expectations."
 The musical uses a twelve-piece orchestra consisting of keyboards, percussion, bass, guitars, reeds, violin, viola, cello, trumpet, and trombone.

-On August 30, 2017, songwriters Benny Mardones and Robert Tepper sued Cyndi Lauper for lifting elements from their song “Into the Night” for Kinky Boots’ final song “Raise You Up.”
+On August 30, 2017, songwriters Benny Mardones and Robert Tepper sued Cyndi Lauper for allegedly lifting elements from their song “Into the Night” for Kinky Boots’ final song “Raise You Up.”
 The judge referred the case to a mediator, but no settlement was reached.